Medina Nurmagomedova 1st year student of Master's degree

 However, the main idea is that the Technological Revolution and artificial intelligence will in the future do most of the work without human involvement

-4. Aiza Abdulkhalimova
+Aiza Abdulkhalimova

-In the article ‘External factors from technological change to increasing business complexity are hastening a raft of changes for auditors’, 2018, the author reports that by 2028, a raft of changes will be made in the scope of audit, which will lead to an increase in quality, value and relevance.
+ОтветитьУдалитьIn the article ‘External factors from technological change to increasing business complexity are hastening a raft of changes for auditors’, 2018, the author reports that by 2028, a raft of changes will be made in the scope of audit, which will lead to an increase in quality, value and relevance.
 Also, by this time, the audit will overwhelm the technology and this will help reduce the amount of rough work in this area.

 The author points out a lot of fragments from interviews with significant people in the auditor.
 And the main idea of the article is the creation and active use of KAMs by 2028.